-Claire is also Music Director of the organ at Union Chapel and Artistic Director of organ reframed festival which she launched in 2016.
+Claire is also Artistic Director of the organ reframed festival at Union Chapel which she launched in 2016.
 The only festival of its kind in the UK, organ reframed focuses on commissioning innovative new music and introducing new artists and audiences to how versatile the organ is.

 The Molendinar | written and performed by Claire M Singer | filmed and recorded by Spitfire Audio 2017